jhong8912/corporate-ad-wazuh-lab/README.md

-# corporate-ad-wazuh-lab
+# Corporate-Ad-Wazuh-Lab
-A hands-on engineering lab simulating an enterprise network infrastructure
+An enterprise-grade virtualization lab featuring an Active Directory domain monitored by a centralized Wazuh EDR pipeline and Sysmon telemetry telemetry